Trust / Semiconductors / 1990s-present

 - The brand works because it serves multiple audiences at once: device makers, developers, carriers, and end users.

-- This is a trust case because the value of the mark depends on repeat performance, ecosystem credibility, and a premium promise that survives across hardware cycles.
+- This is a trust case because the value of the mark depends on repeat performance, partner credibility, and a premium promise that survives across hardware cycles.

 The Decision Context